Suspended Sentence

 - Complicity in intentional murder.

-- Economic crimes where the subject matter exceeds one hundred million rials.
+- Economic crimes with a subject matter exceeding 100 million rials.

 Types of Suspension of Judgment and Punishment